TedObrien/mavlinklog_publisher/README.md

 # mavlinklog_publisher

-A ROS2 node intended for the publishing of human readable messages from a companion computer to QGroundControl via a Flight controller running PX4.
+A ROS2 node intended for the publishing of human readable messages from a companion computer to QGroundControl via a flight controller running PX4.
 The node subscribes to the [`LogMsg`](https://github.com/TedObrien/mavlinklog_publisher/blob/main/msg/LogMsg.msg) defined in this package and published a [`MavlinkLog`](https://github.com/PX4/px4_msgs/blob/main/msg/MavlinkLog.msg) message to the flight controller via the [XRCE-DDS bridge](https://docs.px4.io/main/en/middleware/uxrce_dds.html).
-This allows ROS2 nodes running on a companion computer to display messages to an operator, which is particularly useful when using [offboard mode](https://docs.px4.io/main/en/flight_modes/offboard.html).
+This functionality enables ROS2 nodes on the companion computer to display messages in QGroundControl, which is especially useful when operating in [offboard mode](https://docs.px4.io/main/en/flight_modes/offboard.html).

 ![Screenshot from 2024-10-17 13-34-20](https://github.com/user-attachments/assets/c8777135-d031-45c0-a41f-0fd3fdcd7339)